nickchim/fusionFinal/README.md

 The inputs for the pipeline are two files: one Star Fusion, the other Fusion Catcher.
-The star_fusion_combiner script is named thus because it combines these two inputs.
+The star_fusion_combiner script is named thusly because it combines these two inputs.
 The star_fusion_analyzer script annotates these files with the following additions: cancerous fusion or gene, target-ability and cancerous domain.
 The same script then tierizes based on the values annotated as well as whether the fusion was found in Star Catcher, Fusion Catcher or both.

 Workflow: